 |Are relatively costly compared to posthole diggers||Are cheaper than augers|

 |Augers are difficult to control and not effective on compact clay soil.
 You may need extra hands to help you drill holes.||Posthole diggers are easy to control.|

-Q: Can Posthole Diggers Go Past Roots?
+Q: Can Posthole Diggers Dig Past Roots?

-Q: How Deep Do Augers Drill?
+Q: How deep can Augers drill?

 - Best Tillers/Cultivators for Roots, Rocky Soil and New Ground

 - How to Write a Small Farm Business Plan?
 What To Consider?